Feral Cat Colonies

 Ferals have a hard time getting sufficient food especially in the winter.
 Please set up an area where you can feed them regularly.
 It doesn’t have to be expensive food.
 Own brand tinned food and biscuits mixed with kitchen scraps make an adequate meal for a feral.
 Feed them at the same time in an evening (ferals are more active at night) and they will be pleased to receive a meal, if only every other day.
 Don’t forget that ferals need fresh water too!

 Polystyrene boxes can make snug sleeping areas for ferals.
-They can be obtained from larger pet stores selling frozen pet food, some supermarkets and butchers.
-Tape the lid on, turn the box upside down, make a cat sized hole and fill with straw.
+They can be obtained from larger pet stores selling frozen pet food, some supermarkets and butchers shops.
+Simply tape the lid on, turn the box upside down, make a cat sized hole and fill with straw.
 Place in a sheltered spot with the hole facing south and your local feral will have a warm place to sleep.
-We have some of these boxes for local ferals.
-Why not contact us and come and collect one for your feral!
+Why not contact us and see if we have some for your ferals.

-Panacur granules mixed with a tasty meal on 3 consecutive days, on a monthly basis will treat for roundworms, tapeworms and giardia.
+Panacur granules mixed with a tasty meal on 3 consecutive days, on a 3 monthly basis will treat for roundworms, tapeworms and giardia.
 Similarly fleas can be treated with Capstar tablets, again crushed and mixed in food during the summer months.
-These should keep your ferals as far as possible worm and flea free.
+These should keep your ferals worm and flea free as far as possible.

 Contact us if you know of any colonies which need our help.
 These cats are usually neutered, de-flead and wormed and are also ear tipped to indicate they have been neutered in case they are caught at any stage in the future.
 They are then returned to the area they know which will keep neighbouring cats out and the rodent population down.